hiendieulam/Comp2084-Assignment2-API/README.md

 - Put(Id, Object):

-  - It will change old information to new information
+  - It will change old information to new information(Edit page)

 - Delete (Id):

-  - It will delete data that you do not need.
+  - It will delete data that you do not need(Delete page)

  My Link: http://comp2084-assignment2-api.azurewebsites.net/api/books